Registered Nursing / Associate Degree Nursing (RN/ADN)

 function as team leaders and direct the care provided by Licensed Vocational Nurses

 (LVNs), Certified Nursing Assistants (CNA), as well as unlicensed health care workers.

 Graduates of the Associate Degree Nursing (ADN) Program are qualified to take the California state board examination for licensure as a Registered Nurse (R.N.) in California.

 APPROXIMATE WEEKLY SCHEDULE

-The ADN Program consists of required classroom, Allied Health & Nursing Lab (AHNL) practice which includes skills acquisition and simulation, and clinical practice in a local health care facility.
+The ADN Program consists of required classroom (Zoom and in person), Allied Health & Nursing Lab (AHNL) practice which includes skills acquisition and simulation, and clinical practice in a local health care facility.
 The ADN Program is full-time.

-The Allied Health and Nursing Laboratory is open Monday through Friday during the day with some evening hours and on Saturdays.
+The Allied Health and Nursing Laboratory is open Monday through Friday during the day.
 Please check with the lab for current hours.
 Students are expected to spend many hours in the Allied Health and Nursing Lab when they are not in class or clinical, to learn and be evaluated on all required nursing skills.

-The estimated cost of the ADN program is $4400.
-Students must purchase uniforms, nursing shoes, watch with a second hand, stethoscope, bandage scissors, hemostat, all nursing modules and required textbooks.
-There are some materials fees which are paid at the time of registration for applicable programs.
+The estimated cost of the ADN program is $7,000.
+Students must purchase uniforms, nursing shoes, watch with a second hand, stethoscope, bandage scissors, hemostat, skills tote, ATI CARP ($1,000), and required textbooks.
 Students are responsible for transportation to and from clinical agencies and to the college.
 The first semester is the most costly.
 Scholarships and financial aid are available through the Financial Aid Office.